Country of origin: cambodia

 [i] Do you like living in Paris?

 [r] Paris… It’s hard to say.
-Yes, because at first we lived in Belleville.
-At the time, Belleville was good, it wasn’t really… We lived in Belleville for a few years, 2-3 years, because my husband shared a business with his partner, in Belleville, near Oberkampf.
-In the 18th[11th?].
-I had helped, a month or two.
-Later, the partner knew I was alone, he led the company into bankruptcy.
-He took all the money, the company’s money, that my husband shared with him.
+Yes, because at the beginning, we lived in Belleville.
+At the time, Belleville was nice, it wasn’t really… We lived in Belleville for a few years, 2-3 years, because my husband shared a business with his partner, in Belleville, near Oberkampf.
+In the 18th [11th?].
+I had helped out for a month or two.
+Later, the partner knew that I was on my own, he led the company to bankruptcy.
+He took all the money, the company’s money, which my husband shared with him.
 Then I looked for work.
-That’s the way it was.
+That was how it was.
 And my daughters here could go to school for free, thanks to the state, so it wasn’t that hard.
-As long as we have food.
-[Laughs]
+As long as we have something to eat.
+[Laughter]

 [i] Where do they live?

-[i] They live in Paris?
+[i] Do they live in Paris?

 [i] And how many grandchildren do you have?